chaselatta/uber/README.md

 - `--root <path>`: Specify the project root directory (default: auto-detect)
 - `--verbose` or `-v`: Enable verbose output showing tool discovery process

+### Colored Output

+When running in a terminal, verbose mode uses colors to make output more readable:

+- **🟢 Green**: Actions being performed (tool found, executing)
+- **🟡 Yellow**: Warnings or non-critical issues (tool not found in specific path)
+- **🔴 Red**: Errors (tool not found anywhere, configuration issues)

+When output is redirected to a file or pipe, colors are automatically disabled.

 ### Examples

 ```bash